dbbrandt/short_answer_granding_capstone_project/capstone_report.md

 A complete solution is not the only valuable outcome.
 Machine learning can still add a lot of value today.
 While complete grading may not be possible, automation of some of the answers allowing the grader to focus on a smaller subset could also be a win.
 This exercise may also help design short answer tests to make them easer to automatically grade.
 For example, a recent paper recommended that it be used to supplement the quality, provide automation in some areas of grading and help target areas where more human involvement is needed. *1

-This project originated from my interest in both memomry and how memory impacts learning.
+This project originated from my interest in both memory and how memory impacts learning.
 We employ two types of memory while learning: recognition and recall.
 A multiple-choice test involves a larger percentage of recognition since the correct answer is usually provided and can be recognized.
 Short answer questions on the other hand require a more intense form of memory where, given no recognition prompt, an answer must be recalled.
 Another benefit of short answer over multiple choice questions is that they are often easer to write.
-They are easier to write because for multiple choice exames random, but possibly related answers must be generated which can be very time consuming.
+They are easier to write because an educator must generate multiple answers for a multiple-choice exam some of which must be tricky to distinguish from the correct answer.

 #### Overview ####

 The purpose of this project is to validate approaches to grading short answer tests using machine learning models.
 The problem is to determine if a student answer is correct or incorrect based on a model that performs a binary classification or linear regresssion approach.
 In either case, the output of the model prediction is a probability that an answer is correct or incorrect on a scale of 0 to 1.

-The first step in the project is to replicate results of a deep learning LSTM approach (Long Short Term Memory) with embedding from a recent state of the art research paper by Riordan reference below (*3).
+The first step in the project is to replicate results of a deep learning LSTM approach (Long Short Term Memory) with embedding from a recent state of the art research paper by Riordan referenced below (*3).
 Each student answer is represented as a vector of numbers, where an integer is uniquely mapped to a word based on a vocabulary of all words in the dataset of answers.
-Embedding referes to a step where the word vectors are used by the model to create a set output where related words are represented by vectors closer together than unrelated words.
+Embedding referes to a step where the word vectors are used by the model to create a set of output vectors, one per word, where related words are represented by vectors closer together than unrelated words.
 This allows the model to handle simiilar words being used to represent the same correct answer.
 The model can do the embedding at the time its run or pretrained embeddings can be used which can be downloaded from other sources.
 Pretrained embeddings represent the relationship of words based on a large set of training data that might not be available with a particular problem.
 The output of the model is the probability between 0 and 1 that the answer is correct.

-The results of state of the art machine learning currently show moderate but limited success automating short answer grading.
+The results of state of the art machine learning approaches currently show moderate but limited success automating short answer grading.
 Most reaults are in the range of 70-75% accuracy.
 Something close to 95-100% accuracy is needed.
 To the extent it cannot be achieved, the prediction must error toward precision, which means avoiding false positive (grading incorrect answer as correct) or Type 1 errors in favor of Type 2 errors .
-Answers with a false negative, correct answers marked incorrect, are easier for a manual grader to review and credit the students test score.
+Answers with a false negative, correct answers marked incorrect, are easier for a manual grader to review and then to credit the students test score.
 Answers graded correct that are incorrect will not likely be reported by students.

 To cover a variety of short answer data challenges, two different dataset were chosen from different research papers: